-Reflecting our agency-level goal to champion lifelong learning, the LB21 Program has two program goals and two objectives associated with each goal.
-You should align your proposed project with one of these program goals and one of the associated objectives.
-Clearly identify your goal and objective choice in your Preliminary Proposal Narrative and, if invited, your Invited Full Proposal Narrative.
+Reflecting our agency-level goals, the NLG-L Program has one program goal and four associated objectives.
+You should align your proposed project with the program goal and one associated objective of your choosing.
+Clearly identify your objective choice in your Preliminary Proposal Narrative and, if invited, your Invited Full Proposal Narrative.